coq-tactician/coq-tactician-api/README.md

 command `pip install .` from the root of this repository.

-To install the OCaml component of this repository, make sure that you have the appropriate switch activated and run the command `opam install . --yes` from the root of this repository.
+To install the OCaml component of this repository, make sure that you have the appropriate switch activated and run the command `opam install . --no-depexts --yes` from the root of this repository.

 If you want maximum performance, it is recommended that you use an OCaml version with `flambda` enabled.
 On newer versions of Opam you can achieve this by installing `ocaml-option-flambda`.